0xThiebaut/wireproxy/README.md

 Target = play.cubecraft.net:25565

 # TCPServerTunnel is a tunnel listening on wireguard,
 # and it forwards any TCP traffic received to the specified target via local network.
 # Flow:
 # <an app on your wireguard network> --(wireguard)--> 172.16.31.2:3422 --> localhost:25545
 [TCPServerTunnel]
 ListenPort = 3422
 Target = localhost:25545

+# If the listen and target ports are 0, NAT-PMP is used against the DNS server to dynamically request a port.
+# The /nat-pnp health endpoint will expose the dynamically mapped port.
+[TCPServerTunnel]
+ListenPort = 0
+Target = torrent-client:0

 # STDIOTunnel is a tunnel connecting the standard input and output of the wireproxy
 # process to the specified TCP target via wireguard.